Skip to main content

 1. ConnectBot: Every geek will always have a hand on these kind of stuffs.
 Forget your PC or laptop and guess this SSH Client will satisfy all your ultimate geeky thing.
 ConnectBot is a powerful open-source Secure Shell (SSH) client.
 It can manage simultaneous SSH sessions, create secure tunnels, and copy/paste between other applications.
 This client allows you to connect to Secure Shell servers that typically run on UNIX-based servers.
 Use Connect Bot to maximum number of sessions and feel like GOD Features: -Support device with hardware keyboard. - Popup keyboard with all those normally hard to find characters - Use the volume keys to quickly change font size - External keyboard support - Telnet support - Local Android terminal support - Click URLs to open in a browser - Copy & Paste within sessions - UTF-8 character support - Easily organise your connections by group - Keep multiple SSH sessions running in the background - Password & OpenSSH privat...

-How to manually install apps in your android phone
+How to unleash your smart phone